guttih/voffcon/README.md

 ### requirements:
 You will need to install the following if you haven't already.
-+ [MongoDb](https://www.mongodb.com) To store users cards, controls and device information. ([Install tutorials](https://docs.mongodb.com/manual/installation/) or [installing with package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) )
++ [MongoDb](https://www.mongodb.com) To store users Cards, Controls and device information. ([Install tutorials](https://docs.mongodb.com/manual/installation/) or [installing with package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) )
 + [Node.js](https://nodejs.org/en/) To run the Node server
 + [Arduino IDE](https://www.arduino.cc/en/Main/Software)  To program the devices.  ( [Video tutorial for windows](https://youtu.be/6uPTaGaAUjk) )
 + **Device Core** libraries for the device servers running on the two devices listed below. ([Install instructions](docs/device-setup.md))